CryoGrid/CryoGrid.jl/docs/src/manual/overview.md

 !!! warning

     Prognostic state variables like `H` in the example above **should not be directly modified** in user code.
-This is especially crucial when using higher order or implicit integrators as unexpected changes to the underlying state may destroy the accuracy of their internal interpolators.
+This is especially important when using higher order or implicit integrators as unexpected changes to the underlying state may destroy the accuracy of their internal interpolators.
 For modleing discontinuities, use [`Callbacks`](@ref) instead.

-Note that `state` is a `NamedTuple` with fields corresponding to the variables declared by the `variables` function for `Soil` and `Heat`.
-Additionally, output arrays for the time derivatives are provided (here `dH`), as well as the current timestep, layer upper boundary depth, parameters, and variable grids (accessible via `state.t`, `state.z`, `state.params`, and `state.grids` respectively).
+Note that `state` is of type [`LayerState`](@ref) with fields corresponding to the variables declared by the `variables` function for `Soil` and `Heat`.
+Additionally, output arrays for the time derivatives are provided (here `dH`), as well as the current timestep, layer boundary depths, and variable grids (accessible via `state.t`, `state.z`, and `state.grids` respectively).
 Note that `state` will also contain other variables declared on this `Soil` layer by other `SubSurfaceProcess`es, allowing for implicit coupling between processes where appropriate.